8 Crucial CCNA Sample Test Questions You Must Master in 2026

 Strategic Breakdown

-Analysis: This question assesses your precise understanding of Dynamic Trunking Protocol (DTP) negotiation, which governs how Cisco switch ports establish trunk links.
+Analysis: This question tests your understanding of Dynamic Trunking Protocol (DTP) negotiation.
+This Cisco protocol governs how switch ports decide to form trunk links.

-In this scenario, SW1's port is switchport mode trunk.
-While it's a trunk, it doesn't actively negotiate using DTP frames.
-SW2's port is dynamic auto, which is passive and waits for an active DTP negotiation.
-Since SW1 is not sending active DTP frames, SW2's dynamic auto port never receives the signal to form a trunk.
-As a result, the negotiation fails, and the link defaults to an access port, typically operating in VLAN 1.
+In this scenario, SW1 uses switchport mode trunk.
+Although it is a trunk, it does not send the active DTP signals that a dynamic port expects.
+SW2 is set to dynamic auto, which means it stays passive and waits for a negotiation request.
+Because SW1 never sends that active signal, SW2 does not receive the necessary trigger to transition.
+As a result, the negotiation fails to establish a trunk, and the link defaults to an access port, typically assigned to VLAN 1.

 - Trunk / Trunk